McHarold404/DBMS_GYMS/README.md

  5. Analysis Reports:\
   a.
 Trainer Analysis: Analysis performance of all members under a particular trainer based
-      &nbsp;ontheir BMI.\
+      ontheir BMI.\
   b.
-Branch Analysis: Analysis performance of a particular branch of a gym on metrics-&nbsp;working          members, average BMI of members, number of trainers.
+Branch Analysis: Analysis performance of a particular branch of a gym on metrics-working                members, average BMI of members, number of trainers.

  6. CRUD Operations:\
    a.
 Add/Create new entries of members, employees, dietplans, gym equipment, branches.\